KabukiStarship/KabukiToolkit/kabuki/features/touch/readme.md

 # kabuki.features.touch

-This module contains the Kabuki Touch API for interfacing with common tactile controls.
+This module contains the Kabuki Touch SDK for interfacing with common tactile controls.

 # The License